Clarrie Millar: Early life

 Millar was born on 15 June 1925 in Norwood, South Australia, the son of Elsie (née Klaebe) and Percival John Turbill.
 His father, a clerk, salesman and tram driver, died of tuberculosis in 1935.
 His mother subsequently married William Donald Millar and he was given his stepfather's surname.

 As a child, Millar's family "followed an itinerant life across Victoria and Tasmania" in the aftermath of the Great Depression.
 He left school at the age of thirteen, by which time the family had settled in Hobart.
-As a teenager he worked as an assayist at the Rosebery zinc mines and as a salesman in a Hobart department store, before joining the Postmaster-General's Department in 1940.
-He worked for the department as a messenger boy, post office assistant, and junior assistant telgraphist.
+As a teenager he worked as an assayer at the Rosebery zinc mines and as a salesman in a Hobart department store, before joining the Postmaster-General's Department in 1940.
+He worked for the department as a messenger boy, post office assistant, and junior assistant telegrapher.

 Military service

 Millar enlisted in the Royal Australian Air Force (RAAF) in 1943, at the age of 18.
 He joined the Central Bureau as a radio operator conducting signals intelligence.
 He was initially stationed in Brisbane and later in the Northern Territory, where he intercepted the Japanese message of surrender in 1945.
 He was discharged from the RAAF in 1946 with the rank of leading aircraftman.